-For more information about the project, contact Kieren McCosker, Livestock Scientist, Northern Territory Department of Primary Industry and Resources, on 08 8973 9771.
+For more information about the project, contact Kieren McCosker, Livestock Scientist, Northern Territory Department of Industry, Tourism and Trade, on 08 8973 9771.

 The Reducing Calf Loss From Exposure project is a jointly funded by Meat & Livestock Australia and the Northern Territory Government.